winklermw-mz/SammelsuriumMCP/README.md

 ## Provided Tools

-- `get_current_weather`: Retrieves the current weather forecast for a given location.
 - `execute_web_search`: Performs internet searches to query unknown or recent data using DuckDuckGo.
 - `search_wikipedia`: Queries Wikipedia for more detailed information on specific topics.
+- `read_file`: Extract information from a local PDF file.
+- `get_current_weather`: Retrieves the current weather forecast for a given location.
 - `get_current_date`: Returns the current date in a formatted string.
 - `get_current_location`: Returns the fixed location of the user (currently set to Mainz, Germany).